scicloj/clojure-data-scrapbook/projects/london-clojurians-dec-2023-talk/src/notebooks/timspart.md

 :::

 ::: {.fragment}
-based on Pandoc
+based on pandoc
 :::

 ::: {.fragment}
-R and Python
+R and python
 :::

 ::: {.fragment}